CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-g1-site/networking.md

 !!! tip

-    If you use a MUNI account, you can use `private-muni-10-16-116` and log into the network via MUNI VPN or you can set up Proxy networking, which is described on page [Proxy networking](../../additional-information/proxy-networking.md).
+    If you use a MUNI account, you can use `private-muni-10-16-116` and log into the network via MUNI VPN or you can set up Proxy networking, which is described on page [Proxy networking](https://docs.cloud.muni.cz/cloud/network/#proxy-networking).
+Please pay attention to the fact that there can be [Issues with proxy in private networks](https://docs.cloud.muni.cz/cloud/faq/#issues-with-proxy-in-private-networks).

 ## IPv6 Networking